gitbra/pwic/README.md

 ### For the editors

 - Page layout supervised with Markdown and HTML
-- Wysiwyg editor for Markdown
+- Markdown editor with syntax highlighting
 - Formatting
 - Annotations
 - Task lists